Last updated: May 2026

 - Transition to the runway approach

-Why this matters in MSFS 2024
+Why This Matters in MSFS 2024

 If you’re flying aircraft like the 737 or A320, the FMC relies heavily on SIDs and STARs.